 For a full list of the red flags you should avoid in your claims, download our free Red Flag Checklist.

-As well as staff, there are some other costs you can claim for.
-These also come with caveats.
-If you’re claiming for subcontractor costs, make sure you’re clear that you own the R&D project, not them.
 The rules for subcontracted R&D vary quite a lot between schemes – take our free course on the Merged R&D Scheme to learn about the differences and how they’ll affect your client.
 If you’re claiming for consumable materials, these must be used up or destroyed in the R&D process, and not be turned into saleable materials or products.
-Likewise, prototyping can be covered as well, but not if the prototype is available for sale.
+Likewise, the costs of prototypes can be included as well, but not if the prototype was built with the intention of selling it.

 Step 4 Recap